Tuesday, 30 March 2021

 Masao Kamachi (鎌池正夫): Hiroko’s older brother.

 Hiroko Kamachi (蒲池ヒロコ): Ken’s first friend in years.
-He first met her when she was washing the dishes.
+He first met her when she was hiking.

 Aki Yamamuro (山室亜紀):